dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-12-level-13.md

 bandit12@bandit:/tmp/random_dir$
 ```

 We now need to move `data.txt` to this new location.
-We can do this using the `cp`command.
-And then we rename the file to remove the `.txt` extension as we know the file is not an text file
+We can do this using the `cp` command.
+And then we rename the file to remove the `.txt` extension as we know the file is not a text file

 ```
 bandit12@bandit:/tmp/random_dir$ cp ~/data.txt .